madalinignisca/hetzner-iaac-lamp-and-more/README.md

 You must create an extra file for providing the Hetzner token or pass it by param.
 Copy terraform.auto.tfvars.example to terraform.auto.tfvars and replace the token value with yours.

+As normal with Terraform, ensure you save your new state and variables files in a secure environment and you **always use the latest and update after any change**!!!
+Keep also your `inventory` up to date in same location.

 TIP: _You can create tokens per users.
 Hetzner provides audit per Token and IP and can be used to know when something happened in infrastructure_

 Ensure your public key is in the cloud init file, in case that a fresh installation is needed.